muazsh/ContainerQueryLibrary/README.md

 	  // Output: {2,4}
   ```
 	*  Minimum c++ standard: c++11.
-	*  A lazy version of the query is included `WhereLazy` which needs microsoft compiler with at least c++17.
+	*  A lazy version `WhereLazy` of this query is included, and it needs microsoft compiler with at least c++17.

 * Distinct:
 	*  Returns: A distinct container of the original one.